 Hot cocktails are easily one of the best things about the arrival of winter, and you can find them wherever temperatures are known to plummet.
 Even if cold weather isn’t exactly your cup of tea, traditional drinks like canelazo, caribou, and more will keep you cozy in famously frigid destinations around the world.
-Whether your wintertime travels take you to the chillier parts of South America or deep into Québec’s snowy tundra, these local beverages are guaranteed to warm you up.
+Not going anywhere?
+Neither are we—but these hot winter cocktails will still transport you.
+Sherpa throw blanket and overstuffed armchair also recommended.

 Hot Buttered Rum

 It probably comes as no surprise that sailors had something to do with this rum-based libation.
 Andrew Zerrip, head bartender at New York City’s Olmsted, told AFAR that sailors brought rum from islands in the Caribbean to the American colonies, where it took on a new, hotter life.
 With the addition of butter, sugar, and heat, rum ceased to be simply a way to get a buzz—it became a source of energy and warmth, too.

 At Olmsted, Zerrip will add a bit of spice to the basic formula: He whips cinnamon, clove, nutmeg, and allspice into butter, tops it with two different rums, and finishes the drink with grated nutmeg.
 If you’re interested in something experimental, he recommends heading to Dutch Kills in Long Island City for the Bear Trap—a blend of spiced butter, honey, mulled apple cider, and bourbon, frothed with a milk steamer and served in a coffee cup.

 This drink has been popular in Russia since the 12th century, and its name comes from the way that it’s prepared, said Egor Kuzin, co-owner of Brimborium, a cocktail bar in St. Petersburg.
 “Sbiten is ‘to whip’ in Russian, thus this is a drink whipped of two parts: honey and spices,” he said.